CoreMedia/coremedia-social-hub/documentation/README.md

 ## Abstract

-The Social Media Hub allows to integrate various social networks into the CoreMedia Studio.
+The Social Media Hub allows users to integrate various social networks into the CoreMedia Studio.
 It provides a separate tab that shows different social network feeds and messages that have been scheduled for publishing.
 The Social Media Hub is implemented as a Blueprint extension.